 - Favor Non-Food Prizes

 Avoid guesswork about allergens by giving out non-food goodies such as small toys, books, trading cards, bubbles or glow sticks.
-Besides being free of allergens, non-food treats are also free of added sugars, which likely are already being served in the birthday cake and other party sweets.
+Besides being free of allergens, non-food treats also are free of added sugars, which likely are already being served in the birthday cake and other party sweets.

 - Manage the Meds